 Waiting for cheap 4K?
-Vizio’s two new TV lines will tempt you
+Vizio’s new XLED M-series and P-series TVs have landed in stores

-If you've been waiting for prices to come down to buy a new TV, Vizio's latest models might have you reaching for your wallet.
+If you've been waiting for prices to come down to buy a new TV, the availability of Vizio's latest models might have you reaching for your wallet.

 Vizio’s 2016 P-series and M-series TVs offered some of the best price-to-feature ratios available in 2016, making them an easy recommendation for anyone looking to buy a TV that featured 4K Ultra HD resolution and High Dynamic Range without spending a fortune.
-On Tuesday, Vizio announced the 2017 models of both series, as well as a few new SmartCast audio products.
+On Tuesday, Vizio announced that the 2017 models of both series have landed in stores, with new lower price points to boot.

 Before we run down the new lineup, there is one thing to keep in mind: While these new models look and act mostly like TVs, Vizio refers to them as “displays.”
 There is a good reason for this since neither the new P-series or M-series models feature tuners for over-the-air broadcasts.
-This is not a deal breaker for most people in this era of cable, satellite, and internet streaming — plus, you can always buy an external tuner — but it is worth keeping in mind.
+This is not a deal breaker for most people in the era of cable, satellite, and internet streaming — plus, you can always buy an external tuner — but it is worth keeping in mind.
+However, Vizio’s latest models have returned to traditional remote controls as opposed to relying on the included tablet we saw in last year’s models — and we’re very happy about that.

 SmartCast P-series

-Note: Update: Added news of availability and lowered pricing for Vizio’s new XLED M-series and P-Series TVs